2026 VENDORS

 Marleen Barney

-I started hiking the Adirondack Mountains and took a lot of pictures.
-Then in 2019 I asked my husband for an acrylic paint starter kit for Christmas.
-I am self taught and paint landscape scenes.
-I am inspired by these beautiful mountains, streets, and trees.
-All my life, my favorite tree has always been the white birch and they are my favorite to paint.
-I paint miniature wood pieces, canvas, and Faux Stained Glass.
+Marleen is self taught as a painter of landscape scenes.
+She is inspired by these beautiful mountains, streets, and trees.
+All her life, her favorite tree has always been the white birch, which they are her favorite to paint.
+She paints miniature wood pieces, canvas, and Faux Stained Glass.

 • Great Northern Pantry